STEP-BY-STEP GUIDE ON HOW TO IMPORT A CAR INTO SINGAPORE

 - Car needs to be compliant to exhaust emission standards (Euro VI or JPN2009)

-- Only right-hand drive cars are allowed to be registered for use in Singapore
+- Only right-hand drive cars are allowed to be registered for use in Singapore (except for diplomatic vehicles)

 - All safety glass fitted onto the car must meet one of the recognised international standards